alanbsmith/pizza-router-demo/README.md

 This is an example client application using the React Router for consuming a JSON API.
 It's designed to work with the [Pizza Repo API](https://github.com/stevekinney/pizza).

 ### UP & RUNNING
-- clone the repo and run `npm install`.
+- clone the repo and run `git checkout getting-started`
+- to install the node modules run `npm install`.
 - run `npm start` and visit http://localhost:8080/

 If you see 'Hello, World' in the browser, you're good to go!